 - 3.01 An employee invited to serve as adjunct instructor must request permission from his/her direct supervisor in writing.
 If the direct supervisor approves the employee's request, the supervisor affirms (a) the employee is not on disciplinary probation and is not currently assigned a performance improvement plan, (b) the employee has a reasonable plan to fulfill the responsibilities of an adjunct instructor in a manner that will not interfere with the employee's performance in his/her nonteaching staff position, and (c) he/she will monitor the weekly time and effort forms completed by the employee to ensure the employee is not working as an adjunct instructor during time he/she is paid to serve as a nonteaching staff member.
-The written request may be submitted via an email message to the supervisor's college email address. - 3.02 If a supervisor approves an employee's request as described in Subsection 3.01, the supervisor should forward the employee's request to the appropriate executive officer in writing.

-The written request and approval may be submitted via an email. - 3.03 In response to a critical need, the Vice President of Academic Affairs may request permission from the College President for an employee to teach a course section scheduled during his/her normal working hours and to work the same amount of time on the duties of his/her nonteaching staff position during hours other than the employee's normal working hours.
+The written request may be submitted via an email message to the supervisor's college email address. - 3.02 If a supervisor approves an employee's request as described in Subsection 3.01, the supervisor should forward the employee's request to the Vice President of Academic Affairs in writing.
+The written request and approval may be submitted to the Vice President of Academic Affairs via an email message to the Vice President of Academic Affairs college email address. - 3.03 In response to a critical need, the Vice President of Academic Affairs may request permission from the College President for an employee to teach a course section scheduled during his/her normal working hours and to work the same amount of time on the duties of his/her nonteaching staff position during hours other than the employee's normal working hours.
 The request must be accompanied by a written plan, prepared by the employee and endorsed by the employee's supervisor, detailing the hours the employee will serve in each role.
 The College President will consider such requests on a case-by-case and semester-by-semester basis.
 If the College President approves the request, the employee must complete and submit time and effort forms each week as described in Subsection 2.03 of this Regulation except the time and effort forms must document when instructional work was completed and when "make up" hours were completed.